apache/iotdb/docs/Documentation/UserGuide/5-Operation Manual/2-DML (Data Manipulation Language).md

 #### Other ResultSet Format

-In addition, IoTDB supports two another resultset format: 'group by device' and 'disable align'.
+In addition, IoTDB supports two another resultset format: 'align by device' and 'disable align'.

-The 'group by device' indicates that the deviceId is considered as a column.
+The 'align by device' indicates that the deviceId is considered as a column.
 Therefore, there are totally limited columns in the dataset.

 The SQL statement is: